 Believe it or not, the majority of women will develop uterine fibroids at some point in their lifetime.
 Crazy, right?
-But it’s true — a study published in the American Journal of Obstetrics and Gynecology found that between 80% and 90% of African American women and 70% of white women will develop fibroids by age 50.
+But it’s true—a study published in the American Journal of Obstetrics and Gynecology found that 80%-90% of African American women and 70% of white women will develop fibroids by age 50.
 That means you or someone you love will almost certainly be affected by this condition.
 But chances are, you’re not sure what to do about it.
 The good news is that by understanding the issue, you can apply a few simple, natural protocols to effectively treat fibroids.

 What Are Uterine Fibroids?